How Does Micro-Needling Work?

 What Can Be Treated Using Micro-Needling?

-Microneedling is very commonly used to treat thin line and wrinkles, scarring from acne, surgeries, burns, etc. It has also shown great success in the treatment of stretch marks.
+Microneedling is very commonly used to treat thin line and wrinkles, scarring from acne, scars, burns, etc. It has also shown great success in the treatment of stretch marks.

 What Happens During A Micro-Needling Treatment?